Palmerston North ratepayers could face $1000 annual bill for new sewage treatment system

 “We hope to bring commercial or trade customers with us.
 It’s going to be bringing businesses, government entities, military ... and other trade waste customers all coming into one plant.”

-The city council would ask central government to make a contribution too, as many new water standards were “lumped” on local government.
+The city council would ask the Government to contribute too, because many new water standards were “lumped” on local government.

 That was no given, nor was it that the Crown funding agency would give this arrangement a tick.